Engagement Architecture

 Role

-Independent governance, risk management, and dispute avoidance.
+Independent governance, risk management, and dispute avoidance — held at arm’s length from execution.

 The Gap